 Jonny Harris is a fifth generation cattleman/farmer from Wayne County.
 Jonny owns /operates Greenview Farms, Inc., a diverse operation producing Hereford and F1 Braford cattle.
 Along with the cattle operation, Jonny also manages timer, annual forages, hay, haylage and row crops including cotton, corn and peanuts.

 Jonny is a graduate of Abraham Baldwin Agriculture.
-In addition to serving as a Wayne County Supervisor for the Satilla Soil and Water Conservation District, Jonny serves as a Director for both the Wayne County Farm Bureau and the Cotton Partners, LLC.
+In addition to serving as a Wayne County Supervisor for the Satilla River Conservation District, Jonny serves as a Director for both the Wayne County Farm Bureau and the Cotton Partners, LLC.
 He has previously served as a Director for the American Hereford Association, the United Braford Breeders and the Wayne County Young Farmers.
 Jonny has also served as Regional Vice President and Executive Committee member for the Georgia Cattlemen’s Association, along with President of both the Wayne County and Southeast Georgia Cattlemen’s Associations.

 Ross Ferrell is the owner of Ferrell Timber & Site Prep, Inc. and Ferrell Forestry Services, Inc. He received his business degree from Georgia Southern University.
 He and his family reside in Charlton County.

-Kristy is currently serving as the elected supervisor for Satilla Soil and Water Conservation District.
 Having graduated from both ABAC and UGA with degrees in Animal Science and Agricultural Education, she owns and operates a beef cattle farm in Screven, GA.
 Her farm specializes in growing Embryo Transfer calves for purebred Angus producers all over the Southeastern US.
 She is currently the President of Georgia Cattlemen’s Association.
 Kristy is married to her husband of 16 years, Robert, and she is the mother to Kayle, 13, and Karson, 10.

 The Voice of Conservation in Georgia